across the world

 We outsourced our accounting operation at the end of last year as part of a year-long optimization strategy.
 We felt the impacts in the first quarter of this year, but it’s even more useful now that coronavirus has everything in turmoil.

-We get multiple updates a week, which is critical because of how quickly things are changing, and we also get recommendations on what to do to help the business continue to thrive despite the peaks and valleys.
+With multiple updates a week, which is critical because of how quickly things are changing.
+Moreover, we also get recommendations on what to do to help the business continue to thrive despite the peaks and valleys.

 But perhaps even more importantly, it means almost the entire internal team is thinking about big picture stuff.
 No one is caught up in the numbers.
 Instead, they have right in front of them and can make decisions about them that will help the company make it through this difficult time.
 If you need all hands on deck moving forward, you’d be wise to consider outsourcing your accounting operation amidst this crisis.